OnyxSkyscape/13374C4D3MY-ctf-writeups/1337_application/README.md

 [...]
 ```

-We've successfully overwritten the IP at `0x63616164`, which we can use now to generate a padding with the proper length, using pwntools' `cyclic_find` to find the proper length, and using it as an input to the `cyclic` function.
+We've successfully overwritten the IP at `0x63616164`, which we can use now to generate a padding with the proper length, using pwntools' `cyclic_find` to find the offset, and using it as an input to the `cyclic` function.

 Let's try setting the IP to `0xdeadbeef`:
 ```py